kalekdev/uni/semester-1/analysis-1/notes.typ

 $
 This is criteria is named after Karl Weierstraß.

-This means that for every range error interval $epsilon$, there exists a maximum distance from $x_0$, $delta$, so that every other point within this maximum "radius" satisfies the $epsilon$ error interval.
+This means that for every range error interval $epsilon$, there exists a maximum distance from $x_0$, $delta$, so that the range difference interval of every other input within this maximum "radius" satisfies the current $epsilon$ error.
 The closer $epsilon -> 0$, the smaller $delta$ will be to accomodate even the most "uncontinuous" point of the function.

 If there is a jump in the function at the point $x_0$, then there exists a small enough $epsilon$, so that no matter how close the other points are to $x_0$, the error interval $epsilon$ will never be satisfied.
 The formal criteria for a function that isn't continuous at $x_0$:
 $